 What are the global perspectives on a education career?

-Choosing the right concentration within an online education degree program in Michigan involves considering your career goals and interests.
-Michigan offers diverse options such as curriculum development, educational leadership, special education, and instructional technology.
-According to the Michigan Department of Education, leadership roles are in high demand, with a projected 7% growth through 2030.
+Choosing the right concentration within an online education degree program in Michigan requires careful consideration of your career goals and interests.
+Michigan offers diverse options, including curriculum development, educational leadership, and special education, each aligning with specific professional paths.